 Many years ago, I received a text message which contains a short story about humility.
-I thought it would be good to share this story to all the readers of this blog.
-I tried searching for the original source of this story online but, so far I haven’t found it.
+I thought it will be great to share this story to all the readers of this blog.
+I tried searching for the original source of this story online, but so far I haven’t found it.
 I made some changes and additions to the story to further emphasize the lesson it brings to us.

 The CPR – Short Story

 One hot afternoon on a beach, people noticed a young girl drowning.
 They quickly rescued her.
 The little girl was unconscious.
 An old man from a nearby cottage hurriedly reached for the girl laid down on the seashore.
 As the old man was about to hold the girl, a furious guy warned the people surrounding the girl to step aside, including the old man.

 “I was trained to do CPR.
 Stay out of this!
 Let me do it!” the guy exclaimed.

 The old man stood up and stepped behind the guy and watched quietly while the latter was performing CPR for the girl.

 After almost a minute, the little girl regained consciousness.
 The people around them felt relieved and began applauding the guy.
 The old man, who looks very happy, gratefully congratulated the guy as well.

 After two hours, however, the guy who saved the girl suddenly felt too much fatigue, experienced difficulty in breathing and became unconscious.
 A few minutes later, he woke up in an ambulance rushing him to the nearest hospital.
 Beside him was the old man he saw earlier at the beach now checking his pulse rate.
 The old man did the CPR on him while he was unconscious.
 This time he learned that the old man is a doctor.

 “Why didn’t you tell me you’re a doctor?” he asked.